Last updated on March 25, 2021, to add clarifications.

 With the beginning (training) and the end (diving) of this cycle bypassing the local dive shop, it is making it hard for local dive shops to keep their lights on!
 Scuba divers going straight to the dive resort are often not even aware of the existence of a local dive shop.

 Another significant trend with dive gear has been a reduction in “sales per diver.”
 New scuba divers tend to buy less scuba equipment than their male baby boomer predecessors.
 This could be an entire post in itself.
 Make sure to subscribe to Scubanomics at the bottom of this article.

 Otherwise, a crucial development in retailing, of course, is eCommerce.
 That’s another trend we’ve seen surging during this worldwide pandemic.
-If you are not convinced, look at this graph from McKinsey & Company, a renowned US-based management consulting firm that advises on strategic management to corporations, governments, and other organizations.
+If you are not convinced, look at this graph from McKinsey & Company, a renowned US-based management consulting firm that advises on strategic management to corporations and governments.

-Just like eLearning is now part of everyday life, eCommerce is now more accepted than ever before.
-The dive industry can’t continue to ignore this fact.
+Just like eLearning is now part of everyday life, eCommerce is now more accepted than ever before — even expected.
+The dive industry can’t continue to ignore this new world.

 Why has eCommerce been so slow at being implemented in the dive industry?